Your options

 Enjoy more flexibility

-Starting or in some cases completing your degree closer to home is a great option if you are unable to come to our main campus or you are just looking to ease your transition to university.
-As a University of Saskatchewan (USask) student learning from home or in your home community, you can enjoy more flexibility in balancing your studies with work and family life.
+Beginning your degree closer to home is a great option if you are looking to ease your transition to university or are unable to relocate to attend classes at our campuses in Saskatoon or Prince Albert.
+As a University of Saskatchewan (USask) student learning in your home community, you can enjoy flexibility in balancing your studies with work and family life.

 How classes are delivered

-You have the opportunity to choose from a variety of delivery modes to provide a rich learning experience:
+You have the opportunity to choose from a variety of delivery modes to enrich your learning experience:

 1. Off-campus sites

-USask partners with regional colleges and educational institutions in Saskatchewan to provide opportunities for you to study and learn close to home.
+USask partners with regional colleges and educational institutions across Saskatchewan to provide opportunities for you to study and learn close to home.
 Over 1,000 USask students study off-campus.
-You can start your USask program and in some cases, complete your degree without leaving home.
+You can start your USask program and in some cases, complete your degree through a combination of:

-• Face-to-face at an off-campus site Classes are delivered at off-campus sites throughout Saskatchewan.
-Typically, classes are offered on a weekly basis, although some may run twice a week or biweekly.
-Your instructor could be someone from your community or someone who travels from site to site.
+• Face-to-face off-campus classes Classes are delivered at off-campus locations throughout Saskatchewan.
+These classes are typically scheduled once a week for three hours each and your instructor could be someone from your community.

-• Live-streamed/televised Classes incorporate lectures and live interactive discussions with your instructor and other students at specific times.
-Locally-based tutors or proctors help facilitate discussions at off-campus sites and telephone access to your instructor is available.
+• Synchronous online hybrid classes Classes incorporate livestreamed lectures and interactive discussions with your instructor and other students at scheduled weekly times.

-• Online Classes are delivered online through a web-based class management system to provide interactivity with your instructor and peers.
-Registration for some online classes are reserved for off-campus students.
+• Asynchronous online classes Classes are delivered online through an independent learning management system to provide interactivity with your instructor and fellow learners.
+Many online classes have reserved sections for registrations by off-campus learners.

 2. Online